-“Travel back to the 90s, go through pen pal letters and old school chat systems to follow the life of Sarah, an 11 year old girl from Switzerland.
-Use the power of words to solve riddles, interact with her friends and decide what kind of person she’ll grow up to be.”
+“Travel back to the [Nineties], go through pen pal letters and old school chat systems to follow the life of Sarah, an [eleven] year old girl from Switzerland.
+Use the power of words to solve riddles, interact with her friends and decide what kind of person [she will] grow up to be.”

 For the second stage of “Letters – a written adventure”, Sarah grows up to a teenager.
-Five years have passed and now she doesn’t write letters anymore to Katya; instead, both of them communicate via a chat messenger.
-Of course, the interface of the program offers just as many puzzles as the letter, but it’s still a delight to see how each solution to a problem works out and what the feedback will be.
+Five years have passed and now she does not write letters anymore to Katya; instead, both of them communicate via a chat messenger.
+Of course, the interface of the program offers just as many puzzles as the letter, but it is still a delight to see how each solution to a problem works out and what the feedback will be.

-Like I already said in the beginning, “Letters – a written adventure” is just a demo version by now and that’s why you can only experience the described two timeframes of Sarah’s life.
-But you can support the project via its Kickstarter campaign and thereby make sure that this creative puzzle game will see the light in 2021 as a full release.
-I’m already looking forward to this and wish the 5am Games team the best of luck!
-They would absolutely deserve this to happen.
+Like I already said in the beginning, “Letters – a written adventure” is just a demo version by now and that is why you can only experience the described two timeframes of Sarah’s life.
+But the project was successfully backed with the help of its Kickstarter campaign, and thereby you can be pretty sure that this creative puzzle game will see the light in 2021 as a full release.
+I am already looking forward to this and wish the 5am Games team the best of luck!
+[PLAY]